Net Promoter Score: Detailed Guide + Calculation Tips

 4. Cross-functional alignment

 Since NPS is a holistic measure, its implications span across departments.
-If customers voice concerns about product usability, it's not just a product team's responsibility.
+If customers voice concerns about product usability, it's not just the product team's responsibility.
 Marketing needs to be aware to align communications and customer service should be prepped for potential queries.

 5. Internal efficiency

+NPS serves as a barometer for the health of the entire customer journey..
+When customers assign a score, they're not just reflecting a singular experience, but the culmination of all interactions with a brand.
 Accompanying comments or feedback provides invaluable insights into why customers rated the way they did.
 This singular metric can pinpoint areas that are underperforming.

 For instance, if a business releases a new product version and the NPS dips, it's a clear signal that the recent update may not have resonated well, allowing for effective course correction.